A note from Chris Sommerich

 There is a remarkable, efficient cultural infrastructure that is created by the partnership between NEH at the federal level, the state humanities councils, and all of our local partners (hundreds in every state).
 This infrastructure has great value beyond money, and will not be easily rebuilt once it’s dismantled.

-The HN board and staff are assessing the evolving situation closely, and will make prudent financial and operational adjustments as necessary.
+The HN board and staff are continuing to assess the situation closely, and will make additional prudent financial and operational adjustments as necessary.
+We value the partnerships we have that make humanities programs all over the state possible, and will do everything we can to preserve those.

 - Stay tuned in to our communications and watch for other calls to action.